It’s all about a healthy living environment! A grant for $2,500 helped Envision buy and install two electric power lifts. Huge thank you to the

 The Arts Alive!
 Fund does not provide support for:

-This grant from the Boettcher Fund is for capital projects in Weld County.
-It is awarded to nonprofits making the greatest positive impact and addressing the greatest community needs.
+Grants from the Boettcher Fund are for capital projects in Weld County.
+Awards are made to nonprofits making the greatest positive impact and addressing the greatest community needs.

 What is a Capital Project?